yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 4. Run the following command (by running this command, the app and database containers are built and start up):

-> **Warning** Before running this command, delete previously composed containers belonging to the application (db, backend and frontend).
+> **Warning** Before running this command, delete previously composed containers (db, backend and frontend) belonging to the application.

 ```
 docker compose -f docker-compose.yml -f docker-compose.prod.yml up